-The following table summarizes, as of , on an as adjusted basis as described above, the number of shares of our common stock, the total consideration and the average price per share (1) paid to us by existing stockholders and (2) to be paid by new investors acquiring our common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the offering price range on the cover page of this prospectus, before deducting underwriting discounts and commissions and offering expenses payable by us.
+The following table summarizes, as of April 30, 2020, on an as adjusted basis as described above, the number of shares of our common stock, the total consideration and the average price per share (1) paid to us by existing stockholders and (2) to be paid by new investors acquiring our common stock in this offering at an assumed initial public offering price of \$28.50 per share, the midpoint of the offering price range on the cover page of this prospectus, before deducting underwriting discounts and commissions and offering expenses payable by us.

-Shares Purchased Total Cons Average Price

-Number Percent Amount Percent Per Share

-Existing investors % \$ % \$
+Shares Purchased Total Consider ration Avera age Price Number Percent Amount Percent Per Share Existing investors 81,583,127 91.5% \$240,421,487 52.5% \$ 2.95 New investors 7,625,000 8.5 217,312,500 47.5 28.50 Total 89,208,127 100% \$457,733,987 100%

-New investors

-Total 100% \$ 100%

-The table above assumed no exercise of the underwriters' option to purchase additional shares in this offering.
-If the underwriters exercise in full their option to purchase additional shares from us, the number of shares held by new investors will increase to shares, or % of the total number of shares outstanding following the completion of this offering.
+The table above assumed no exercise of the underwriters' option to purchase 1,143,750 additional shares in this offering.
+If the underwriters exercise in full their option to purchase additional shares from us, the number of shares held by new investors will increase to 8,768,750 shares, or 9.7% of the total number of shares outstanding following the completion of this offering.

-Each \$1.00 increase (decrease) in the assumed initial public offering price of our common stock would increase (decrease) the total consideration paid by new investors and total consideration paid by all stockholders by approximately \$, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of our common stock would increase (decrease) the net proceeds from this offering by \$7.1 million, assuming that the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions.

-The number of shares of common stock that will be outstanding after this offering is based on shares of our common stock outstanding as of and excludes:
+The number of shares of common stock that will be outstanding after this offering is based on 81,583,127 shares of our common stock outstanding as of April 30, 2020 and excludes:

-- shares of common stock issuable upon exercise of options outstanding as of per share under our existing equity plans; - shares of common stock reserved for future issuance under our 2019 Plan; and - shares of common stock reserved for issuance under our ESPP, which will become effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.
+- 7,744,722 shares of common stock issuable upon exercise of options outstanding as of April 30, 2020, at a weighted-average exercise price of \$5.39 per share under our existing equity plans; - 972,494 shares of common stock issuable upon vesting of RSU awards as of April 30, 2020; - 1,088,179 shares issuable upon vesting of RSU awards granted after April 30, 2020 under our 2019 Incentive Plan; - 13,475,424 shares of common stock reserved for future issuance under our 2019 Incentive Plan; and - 1,800,000 shares of common stock reserved for issuance under our ESPP, which will become effective on the business day immediately prior to the effectiveness of the registration statement of which this prospectus forms a part.